SOAP connection

 Delete: After opening an existing connection configuration, click to permanently delete the connection from the project and close the configuration (see Component dependencies, deletion, and removal).
 A message asks you to confirm that you want to delete the connection.

-If replacing a WSDL by reuploading one with the same name using Upload URL or Upload File, its WSDL operations must be named the same as any that are currently in use by existing activities.
-If they are not named the same or if in-use WSDL operations are missing from the replacement WSDL, an error message instructs you to delete those activities first:
+When replacing a WSDL by uploading one with the same name, its WSDL operations must be named the same as any that are currently in use by existing activities.
+If they are not named the same or if in-use WSDL operations are missing from the replacement WSDL, the following error message instructs you to delete those activities first, and lists which activities need to be deleted:

-If the WSDL replacement criteria described above are met, a confirmation message lists activities that may be impacted by the replacement of the WSDL to review adjacent transformations for potential mapping errors.
+After the deletion, the following confirmation message lists activities that may be impacted by the replacement of the WSDL to review adjacent transformations for potential mapping errors.
 On acknowledgment of the message, the WSDL will be replaced in all locations where it is used throughout the project:

-Once configuring a SOAP connection, you can configure one or more SOAP activities associated with that connection to be used either as a source (to provide data within an operation) or as a target (to consume data within an operation).
+After configuring a SOAP connection, you can configure one or more SOAP activities associated with that connection to be used either as a source to provide data to an operation or as a target to consume data in an operation, or you can use the SOAP connection in a script.

 For more information, see SOAP activities.